3246251196/adtools_testing/README.md

   "execute run_<test case variant name>.script", OR,
 - run the executable directly, yourself.

+## Prefixes
+### Example of testing multiple compilers
+The usage complexity of this script can go from simple to complex.
+You can supply prefix options to the script.
+This allows for checking out and building multiple cross-compilers for modification and for testing.
+For example, you may want to build a cross compiler using GCC 10, SDK 53.30 with a particular experimental CLIB2 branch.
+The script allows you the option to do that by providing a prefix option.
+Basically, this prefixes the necessary files/folders with the prefix name.
+You may want to invoke something like "-p gcc10_sdk53_expClib".
+You can then build cross compiler and tests for that prefix so long as you supply the prefix option for each build and test action.
+You can then do the same for a different combination, such as GCC 11 with classic CLIB2.

+### Deviation to self-contained cross compiler installation
+In addition to prefixing is the ability to deviate from the principles of this script.
+You can install the cross compiler outside of the directory which was used to clone this repository.
+The checkout of ADTOOLS and all the source files for the cross compiler are still cloned inside the cloned folder, but the "make install" of the cross compiler is installed outside.
+This is similar to prefixing and not really recommended.

+### Previous build session cache
+A number of options may be used to build a cross compiler.
+For example: "./adt -b -e beta10 -s 53.30 -g 10" and it can become difficult to remember those options.
+Indeed, they need to be remembered again if an action should be performed in the context of that particular cross compiler, such as building it again due to source file changes, or if wanting to build the tests for that compiler.
+This script will store the build sessions settings in a file.
+On the next invocation of the script - whether building or testing, you can supply the "-x" option and the script will parse the last build session's settings which saves the need to remember all of the switches.
+Note, though, that once a new build session is performed, the cache file gets written over.

 ## FYI
 This script/repo was written at the time when
 - ADTOOLS last commit: 1501a4a26cf1bcffdd6dd4bcd603167a3e00f51b